rice-hiroko/drudder/README.md

 # What is this

 ## Motivation

-You have multiple complex services, each consisting of 1+ Dockerfiles and its docker-compose.yml which launches it.
-You suddenly discover you need a nice way to launch and manage all of these services in one go!
+**docker-rudder** is a tool which operates on top of docker and docker-compose.
+It doesn't add any notable new features (other than btrfs snapshot handling): instead it tries to offer a well-thought-out interface to simplify all the required daily tasks needed for managing your docker containers.

+It unifies some tasks requiring multiple commands with the regular docker interfaces in single quick commands with sensible defaults and satefy checks.

 ## Features

 - easily start/stop and manage multiple docker-compose controlled services in one go

-- simple docker-compose.yml grouping of multiple containers to a service for easier use

-- clean up all stopped containers and dangling unnamed volumes in one go
+- clean up all stopped containers and dangling volumes

 - creation of atomic snapshots of all your read-write volumes/live data without shutting down or pausing your containers (for backup purposes)